WIFR-LD

-WIFR-LD (channel 23) is a low-power television station in Rockford, Illinois, United States, affiliated with CBS and The CW Plus.
-The station is owned by Gray Television, and maintains studios and transmitter facilities on North Meridian Road in Rockford.
+WIFR-LD (channel 23) is a low-power television station in Rockford, Illinois, United States, affiliated with CBS.
+The station is owned by Gray Media alongside Freeport-licensed CW affiliate WSLN (channel 19).
+The two stations maintains studios and transmitter facilities on North Meridian Road in Rockford.

 Until 2017, WIFR operated as a full-power television station licensed to nearby Freeport.
 Under its current low-power license, WIFR-LD continues to use channel 23 as its virtual channel.
 WIFR is the only television station in the Rockford market to retain the same network affiliation since it first signed on.

 Since WIFR's over-the-air coverage area is effectively limited to Rockford itself and close-in suburbs in Winnebago County, it relies mostly on cable and satellite for its viewership.
-It is also simulcast on a digital subchannel of NBC affiliate WREX (VHF channel 13.6, mapped to virtual channel 23.10).
+Its primary CBS channel is simulcast on a subchannel of NBC affiliate WREX (VHF channel 13.6, mapped to virtual channel 23.10).

 History

 The station went on the air as WCEE-TV on September 12, 1965.
-It was originally owned by Rock River Television Corporation.
-The area's previous CBS affiliate, WREX-TV, switched to ABC full-time, sending CBS to WCEE.
+It was the third station in the Rockford market, and was originally locally owned by Rock River Television Corporation.
+The area's previous CBS affiliate, WREX-TV, switched to ABC full-time, sending CBS to WCEE-TV, whose calls and branding were inspired by the CBS Eyemark logo.
 It has been with CBS ever since, and is the only station in the market to have never switched affiliations.
 The call letters were changed to the present WIFR on June 1, 1977.
-General Media sold the station to Worrell Newspapers of Charlottesville, Virginia in September of that year.
-Worrell sold all three stations WIFR, WHSV-TV in Harrisonburg, Virginia and now-defunct WBNB-TV in Charlotte Amalie, U.S. Virgin Islands to Benedek Broadcasting in 1986.
+General Media sold the station to Worrell Newspapers of Charlottesville, Virginia, in September of that year.
+Worrell sold all three stations WIFR, WHSV-TV in Harrisonburg, Virginia, and now-defunct WBNB-TV in the U.S. Virgin Islands to Benedek Broadcasting in 1986.
 When Benedek went bankrupt in 2002, WIFR and WHSV were acquired by current owner Gray Television.

 On the morning of July 5, 2003, a severe wind storm swept through Rockford.
-WIFR's transmitter tower, located behind the studio and office building at 2523 North Meridian Road in Rockford, collapsed.
-Pieces of the tower fell onto a field behind the station's headquarters.
-No one was injured or killed.
-Nearly four months later, a new tower was erected and WIFR's signal was back to full power once again.
+WIFR's transmitter tower, located behind the studio and office building on North Meridian Road in Rockford, collapsed, with various sections of the tower falling harmlessly onto a field behind the studio facility and causing no damage to the building, nor any injuries.
+Four months later, a new tower was erected and WIFR's signal was restored to full power.
+The concrete guy footings of the former tower around the property have not been removed and remain in situ as removing them would be impractical and superfluous.